NextEra Energy Inc. (NEE) and the Battle of Fundamentals vs. Technicals

-NextEra Energy Inc. (NYSE:NEE) went down by -4.07% from its latest closing price compared to the recent 1-year high of $93.73.
-The company’s stock price has collected -3.35% of loss in the last five trading sessions.
+NextEra Energy Inc. (NYSE:NEE) went up by 2.27% from its latest closing price compared to the recent 1-year high of $93.73.
+The company’s stock price has collected -0.50% of loss in the last five trading sessions.
 MarketWatch.com reported on 10/01/22 that How fast utilities recover from hurricanes like Ian can tell you which of their stocks is best

 Is It Worth Investing in NextEra Energy Inc. (NYSE :NEE) Right Now?